SamManibog/nvim/lua/director/GuidedExample.md

             name = "Release",
             type = "boolean",
             default = false,
-            arg_prefix = "-r",
+            arg_prefix = "-r ",
             bool_display = true, -- Display arg_prefix only when Release is true
         },
         {
             name = "Features",
             type = "list",
             default = {},
-            arg_prefix = "-f" -- Prefix the list of features with -f },
+            arg_prefix = "-f " -- Prefix the list of features with -f
         },
+    },
 }
 ```

 Our action will now work as intended.

+Note that you may also specify `arg_postfix`.
+Also note that there is a space after -r and -f.
+This is because `arg_prefix`
+and `arg_postfix` are concatenated *directly* before and after the field's value.

 There are a myriad of other fields in a ConfigField that can be used to work with `generateCommand()`, but fear not; we will
 go through examples with each of them.
 But first, let me introduce you to a new ConfigField type.